TheIridiumMan/HelixNet/docs/DIY.rst

 HelixNet is designed for easy extensibility.
 This guide will show you how to create your own optimizers, layers, and activation functions.

-.. warning:: API Under Development
+.. warning:: API is under heavy development.
-    HelixNet is in the very early stages of development, and the API may change.
-    If you build custom components, always check the latest documentation and changelogs for breaking changes.
+    HelixNet is in the very early stages of development and the API may change at any moment.
+If you have built custom components, always check the latest documentation and changelogs for breaking changes.

 Optimizers
 ----------
-Creating a custom optimizer is straightforward.
-You need to create a class that inherits from ``helixnet.optimisers.Optimiser`` and, most importantly, implement the ``optimise_param`` method.
+Creating a custom optimizer is a very easy and straightforward process.
+All you need is just inheritance of ``helixnet.optimisers.Optimiser`` and, most importantly, implement the ``optimise_param`` method.

 The base ``Optimiser`` class provides the main training loop, which iterates through all the trainable parameters in a model and passes them to your